productiveAnalytics/kafka-ksql-oracle-realtime/README.md

 ## Building Local Kafka Connnect
 * Important!
 Make sure local Docker has configuration setup for 8-10 GB of memory and 2 GB of memory swap.
 This can be set in preferences by clicking on the gear icon on Docker in the top right corner then going to resources.
 * Running locally with Docker.
-Using the docker-compose.yml file in this repo or better check latest docker-compose.yml from https://github.com/confluentinc/cp-all-in-one/tree/6.0.1-post/cp-all-in-one-community
+Refer: https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html.
+Either using the docker-compose.yml file in this repo or better check latest docker-compose.yml from https://github.com/confluentinc/cp-all-in-one/tree/6.0.1-post/cp-all-in-one-community
     * Build the cluster and make compose. `docker-compose up -d`
     * Bring the cluster down with compose. `docker-compose down`
 * Optional add - Docker Confluent Platform Images